Hyundai Sonata Hybrid Insurance Rates

 Rates are averaged for all Hyundai Sonata Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Low Cost Hyundai Sonata Hybrid Insurance
+How to Find the Cheapest Hyundai Sonata Hybrid Insurance

-- Drivers who require higher liability limits will pay around $590 annually to go from a minimum limit to higher 250/500 limits
+- Insureds who may need higher liability limits will pay around $590 every year to raise from 30/60 bodily injury limits to 250/500 limits

 Rate Tables and Charts